Carath/GenLib/README.md

 - Integrate non-genetic local search functions to the core library, without performance loss.
 - Try other data structures to speedup the worst gene search for large population size.
 - Add an example of a parallel search.
+- Illustrate the library usage on other interesting problems.